sjaehn/BJumblr/README.md

 calibration).
 The white buttons modify the position (reset, increase, difference to start of the step, or increase) of the pattern progression represented by the yellow markers left and right to the pattern.
 The speed dial controls the speed of progression.
 These kinds of manipulation of the pattern progression are facilitated via the progression delay.
-The total amount of the progression delay is displayed in the panel above the buttons.
+The total amount of the progression delay (= delay buttons + speed-induced delay) is displayed in the panel above the buttons.

 ## What's new